interruptlabs/jadx-collaboration/README.md

 ## Installation

-This plugin currently requires [JADX](https://github.com/skylot/jadx) 1.5.0 or greater.
+This plugin requires [JADX](https://github.com/skylot/jadx) 1.5.0 or greater.

 In JADX-GUI: